Development Setup

 - Gemini API Key: Required for document processing (Get one here)

-- Code Editor: VS Code recommended with Nx Console extension
+- Code Editor: VS Code recommended for development

 Setup